The junco is an itinerant species of bird and a member of the American finch family.

 They have carved an ecological niche in various natural environments.
 The juncos are small sized birds of roughly six inches in length.
-They have many different colours ranging from brown to black, but are predominantly grey, with males and females having characteristic colours.
+They have many different colors ranging from brown to black, but are predominantly grey, with males and females having characteristic colors.

 How we express ourselves shows the forces acting within us.
 It reveals to others, to some extent, what we hold as our life principles, our internal guidebooks.
 What we express affects others, and in the long run – and short – affects us too.

 We often appreciate individuals who evince a persona we like or can relate to.
 In life, we are advised to draw on positive characters and shape our mien around them, and in all this still remaining original and keeping our individuality.

 One can therefore relate to the free spirit of the junco.
 You can be an open minded hearer and speaker of the truth.
 Bearing in mind that what we express is equally important as how, you can learn to say honest things, but in a nice way.

 We are often advised to live life at its full.
 A ready way to achieve this is to experience as many good things as possible.
 These experiences are got through reaching out of our immediate circle, leaving our comfort zones, walled off from others; physically, emotionally, intellectually or otherwise.